Kyle Isbel Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.59 team ERA ranks 22nd among all league pitching staffs.
+- The Pirates have a 4.56 team ERA that ranks 21st among all league pitching staffs.

-- The Pirates give up the seventh-fewest home runs in baseball (142 total, 1.1 per game).
+- Pirates pitchers combine to surrender 142 home runs (1.1 per game), the seventh-fewest in the league.

-- The righty's last time out came on Tuesday against the St. Louis Cardinals, when he went five innings, surrendering one earned run while allowing four hits.
+- His last time out came on Saturday against the Chicago Cubs, when the right-hander went two scoreless innings without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.